gopathidileep/InmarTask/README.md

  Pre-requisites:
  --------------
-  - SQlite database should be installed
+  - SQLite database should be installed
   - Flask & SQLAlchemy dependant packages should be installed

 **Overview:**